IOWA DEPARTMENT OF EDUCATION

 - Enroll no more than 20% of age-eligible children based on other at-risk factors (secondary eligibility: 281-Iowa Administrative Code 64.8)

-- Achieve and maintain accreditation from the National Association for the Education of Young Children, Iowa Quality Preschool Program Standards, or Head Start Program Performance Standards
+- Meet the program standards and accreditation criteria of the National Association for the Education of Young Children, Iowa Quality Preschool Program Standards, or Head Start Program Performance Standards

 - Maintain a classroom ratio of 1 adult for every 8 children

-- Maintain an agreement with Teaching Strategies, Inc. under the GOLD State Service Umbrella Agreement and complete three state-determined checkpoints with all enrolled children (CDCC Policy Regarding Child Assessment and Student Identifier Numbers; See attachments section)
+- Maintain an agreement with Teaching Strategies, LLC under the Iowa GOLD State Service Umbrella Agreement and complete three state-determined checkpoints with all enrolled children (CDCC Policy Regarding Child Assessment and Student Identifier Numbers; See attachments section)

 - Provide requested information to allow the Department to create unique student ID numbers

-- Inform the Department of any budget revisions to allow for negotiation of a revision
+- Immediately inform the Department of any budget revisions to allow for negotiation (281-Iowa Administrative Code 64.18)

 Procedures Used to Determine Approval